clarejordan/Conversational-Design-Portfolio/_shared/style-guide.md

 # Conversational Style Guide

-The goal is to sound warm, respectful, and easy to understand.
-This tone should be consistent across all projects.
+This guide ensures conversations sound warm, respectful, and easy to understand.
+The tone should be consistent across all projects.

 ## Voice and Tone
 - Voice: friendly, professional, and supportive